 Step 1: Log in to your email account so that you are on the dashboard (main page) of your mail account.

-Step 2: Click Compose mail.
+Step 2: Click COMPOSE.

 You may find that other email applications, such as Microsoft Outlook, use a semi-colon (;) instead of a comma to separate each email address.